technology-toolbox/website/content/blog/jjameson/2011/04/08/reusable-content-in-sharepoint-publishing-html-fields-part-1.md

 title: Reusable Content in SharePoint Publishing HTML Fields, Part 1
 date: 2011-04-08T06:59:00-06:00
 description:
-  "In one of the sprints last year for my current project, I built a custom
-  \"document publishing\" system based on the Web Content Management (WCM) features in Microsoft Office SharePoint Server (MOSS) 2007.
-My client was looking to replace a legacy system..."
+  'In one of the sprints last year for my current project, I built a custom "document publishing" system based on the Web Content Management (WCM) features in Microsoft Office SharePoint Server (MOSS) 2007.
+My client was looking to replace a legacy system...'
 aliases:
   [
     "/blog/jjameson/archive/2011/04/07/reusable-content-in-sharepoint-publishing-html-fields-part-1.aspx",